NBCLab/nimare-paper/content/cbma.md

 A flowchart of the typical workflow for coordinate-based meta-analyses in NiMARE.
 ```

+## CBMA kernels

 CBMA kernels are available as {py:class}`nimare.meta.kernel.KernelTransformer`s in the {py:mod}`nimare.meta.kernel` module.
 There are three standard kernels that are currently available: `MKDAKernel`, `KDAKernel`, and `ALEKernel`.
 Each class may be configured with certain parameters when a new object is initialized.
 For example, `MKDAKernel` accepts an `r` parameter, which determines the radius of the spheres that will be created around each peak coordinate.
 `ALEKernel` automatically uses the sample size associated with each experiment in the `Dataset` to determine the appropriate full-width-at-half-maximum of its Gaussian distribution, as described in {cite:t}`EICKHOFF20122349`; however, users may provide a constant `sample_size` or `fwhm` parameter when sample size information is not available within the `Dataset` metadata.

+Here we show how these three kernels can be applied to the same `Dataset`.

 ```{code-cell} ipython3
 from nimare.meta import kernel